CDRH/datura/docs/3_manage/clear_index.md

     -r, --regex [input]              Used as criteria for removing item (books.*, etc)
 ```

-By default, the scripts will run on the "development" environment unless otherwise directed.  **Be very careful when running these scripts -- if you are clearing the production API site, you may be bringing down dozens of sites across the CDRH at once!!** Please ensure that the `collection` is correctly specified in config and not shared with other sites, and be sepecially careful if setting `collection: all` to clear all indexes.
+By default, the scripts will run on the "development" environment unless otherwise directed.  **Be very careful when running these scripts -- if you are clearing the production API site, you may be bringing down dozens of sites across the CDRH at once!!** Please ensure that the `collection` is correctly specified in config and not shared with other sites, and be especially careful if setting `collection: all` to clear all indexes.

 In general, you can't clear the entire development index across collections particularly easily.
 The following will operate only over the specific collection in the configuration environment: